Unconventional Spin Dynamics and Supersolid Excitations in the Triangular-Lattice XXZ Model: Quantum dimer model (QDM) and the variational supersolid wave function

 \subsection{Supersolid variational wave function}

 We now review the supersolid wave function that was proposed for the XXZ model of Eq. \eqref{XXZmodel} in refs. \cite{sen_variational_2008,wang_extended_2009}.
 First, from the perspective of the hard-core bosons, we see that to get a superfluid wave function $\ket{\Psi}$, we need a finite expectation value $\expval{b_i}{\Psi}\neq 0$.
-Such a requirement in the dimer language amounts to the presence of flippable plaquettes.
-The natural wave function to postulate is a superposition with equal weights of all hard-core dimer coverings of the honeycomb lattice, this is the Rohksar-Kivelson (RK) wavefunction.
+Such a requirement in the dimer language amounts to the presence { of dimer configurations with one elementary plaquette of the lattice having an alternating dimer occupancy, which we call a flippable plaquette}.
+The natural wave function to postulate is an equal weight superposition of all hard-core dimer coverings of the honeycomb lattice; this is the Rohksar-Kivelson (RK) wavefunction.
 Such an idea goes back to Anderson’s resonating valence bond (RVB) state from 1973, which features an incompressible quantum liquid \cite{anderson_resonating_1973}, as he revisited it in the context of a mechanism for high-temperature superconductivity in 1987 \cite{anderson_resonating_1987}.
 The Rokhsar–Kivelson model, postulated in 1988 \cite{RKpoint}, recognizes the previously mentioned wavefunction as the $U(1)$ quantum spin liquid ground state of a quantum dimer model Hamiltonian at the RK point.
 We denote each hard-core covering by $\mathcal{C}$ and its corresponding state in the Hilbert space by $\ket{\mathcal{C}}$.
 Now, such a state has full translational symmetry, while we are interested in a supersolid with a broken translational symmetry.
 Since we know that the Bragg peaks are at the $K,K'$ points, it is natural to think of a wave function with a unit cell that allows the original crystal momentum vectors of $K,K'$ to be folded down to the new $\Gamma$ point.
 The easiest way to implement this is to change the weights such that they are positive and reflect this pattern.
 We then define the supersolid variational wavefunction as